attila-tokes/edge-impulse-expert-projects/azure-ml-voice-to-text/README.md

 ### Cloud ML Integration

-As we have the keyword spotting working, we can develop an app that also takes advantage of the Cloud ML functionality.
+Now that we have the keyword spotting working, we can develop an app that also takes advantage of the Cloud ML functionality.
 So, using the Python SDK I created a simple app that does the following:
 - detects the *"Listen!"* keyword using the Edge Impulse model
 - when the keyword is spotted, records a couple seconds of audio
 - sends the recorded audio to the Cloud ML endpoint for voice-to-text transformation
 - displays the result / decoded text

-This is what the output of the app looks like:<br/>
+This is what the output of the app looks like:

 ![](.assets/3-14-edgimpl-app.png)

 The app is built up from the following Python classes / files:
 - `EdgeML` / *`edgeml.py`* - responsible for running the keyword spotting model, until a given keyword is detected
 - `Audio` / *`audio.py`* - contains the audio recording functionality, with silence detection
-- `CloudML` / *`cloudml.py`* - responsible for talking to the CloudML endpoint
+- `CloudML` / *`cloudml.py`* - responsible for talking to the Cloud ML endpoint
 - `main.py` - the entry point of the app, with a control loop linking the above parts together

 The source code of the app can be found in the `edgeml/python-app/` folder.

 ## Conclusions

-Using a combination of **Edge ML** and **Cloud ML** enables implementing smart solutions with advanced functionality on low power edge devices.
-Edge ML is great for simpler tasks such as audio and signal processing, while Cloud ML enables the addition more advanced functionality that would not otherwise possible on edge devices.
+Using a combination of **Edge ML** and **Cloud ML** enables the creation of smart solutions with advanced functionality on low power edge devices.
+Edge ML is great for simpler tasks such as audio and signal processing, while Cloud ML enables the addition of more advanced functionality that would not otherwise be possible on edge devices.

 Platforms like **Edge Impulse** and **Azure ML** enable developers to create machine learning solutions, without the need for deep knowledge of machine learning architectures and frameworks.

 ## References

-1. Azure Machine Learning Documentation<br/>
+1. Azure Machine Learning Documentation https://docs.microsoft.com/en-us/azure/machine-learning/
-   https://docs.microsoft.com/en-us/azure/machine-learning/

-2. Edge Impulse Documentation<br/>
+2. Edge Impulse Documentation
    https://docs.edgeimpulse.com/docs/

-3. Wav2vec 2.0: Learning the structure of speech from raw audio<br/>
+3. Wav2vec 2.0: Learning the structure of speech from raw audio https://ai.facebook.com/blog/wav2vec-20-learning-the-structure-of-speech-from-raw-audio/
-   https://ai.facebook.com/blog/wav2vec-20-learning-the-structure-of-speech-from-raw-audio/

-4. Realizing Machine Learning anywhere with Azure Kubernetes Service and Arc-enabled Machine Learning<br/>
+4. Realizing Machine Learning anywhere with Azure Kubernetes Service and Arc-enabled Machine Learning https://techcommunity.microsoft.com/t5/azure-arc-blog/realizing-machine-learning-anywhere-with-azure-kubernetes/ba-p/3470783
-   https://techcommunity.microsoft.com/t5/azure-arc-blog/realizing-machine-learning-anywhere-with-azure-kubernetes/ba-p/3470783